yujihayashi/socialismosustentavel/wp-content/plugins/google-analytics-dashboard-for-wp/readme.txt

 5. Go back to the plugin configuration page, which is located under "Google Analytics" menu to update/set your settings.
 6. Use Google Analytics Tracking options to configure/enable/disable tracking

-A tutorial and a short demo is available here: [Google Analytics Dashboard video tutorial](http://deconf.com/google-analytics-dashboard-wordpress/)
+A tutorial and a short demo is available here: [Google Analytics Dashboard video tutorial](https://deconf.com/google-analytics-dashboard-wordpress/)

 == Frequently Asked Questions ==

-=  Google Analytics -> General Settings is empty or a fatal error is displayed =

-That's because there is a conflict with another plugin (usually other analytics plugins).
-To solve this issue you need to disable the plugin that conflicts with GADWP.
-Most common conflicts are occurring because: the plugins have different versions of same library or just because some plugins don't load the libraries properly.

 = I have several wordpress websites do I need an API Project for each one? =